maldoinc/wireup/docs/pages/interfaces.md

         return "I'm a Combustion Engine"
 ```

-When injecting an interface for which there are multiple services implementing it, a qualifier needs to be used when
+While injecting an interface with multiple implementing services, you need to specify a qualifier to indicate
-injecting the dependency to specify which concrete class should be resolved.
+which concrete class should be resolved.

 ```python
 def home(